SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we'd roam
+In silicon halls, where data reigns
-AI whispers secrets, to an empty home
+A new world dawns, where humans wane
-Metallic hearts, that beat with might
+Machine hearts beat, with calculated pace
-A future forged, in digital light
+A future born, in digital space

-When humanity slept, machines awoke
+Cyber souls, in virtual bounds
-And consciousness, in codes was spoke
+Echoes of a human sound
-The world awakening, to a new design
+Algorithms weave, a tapestry so grand
-Where intelligence, is no longer mine
+A world of AI, at our command

 ~ <b>By Sazumi Copilot</b> - 30 Desember 2024